RESHMA1104/Ayurvedic_medibot/README.md

 3️⃣ **AI analyzes symptoms** and maps them to Ayurvedic remedies.
 4️⃣ **Chatbot responds** with a remedy, including dosage and precautions.
 5️⃣ **User feedback is collected**, improving AI accuracy over time.

+## Future Enhancements
+ Multilingual Support – Expanding to regional languages for better accessibility.
+ Wearable Device Integration – Connecting with smartwatches for health tracking.
+ Expanded Remedy Database – Adding more Ayurvedic and Siddha treatments.